This page shows you how to add an App Engine Java Servlet module to your project in Android Studio.

 Suggesting changes or enhancing the backend module templates

-If you want to make suggestions to improve or enhance these templates, you are welcome to visit the GitHub repo and submit a pull request.
+If you want to make suggestions to improve or enhance these templates, visit the GitHub repository and submit a pull request.